 Different technical standards, particularly when using new items in older equipment, require adapters, or converters, to be operational.
 This applies to both desktop and mobiles devices.

-In this section we look at some power supply and disk storage adapters that should form part of anyone's toolkit, including universal power adapters, kettle leads and external hard drive docking stations.
+In this section, we look at some power supply and disk storage adapters that should form part of anyone's toolkit, including universal power adapters, kettle leads and external hard drive docking stations.